CarryAEstranha/Profile-Card-Component/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Profile Card Component Solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.